-- Inquire whether your house is placed on a gravel layer.
+- If you need to install a new basin (the basket that collects water under your basement floor), inquire whether your house is placed on a gravel layer.
 This information can usually be had from the builder (in case of a new house) and from the neighbors (in case of an old house).
 If it is, the task becomes much simpler, since gravel can easily be penetrated and removed using standard household tools.
 If there is rock underneath, however, you may need to consult a professional driller or construction worker to make the sump.

 - Decide where you want the sump to be.
 It is advisable to maintain at least 8”gap between basement walls and the sump, or otherwise the foundation footing may be damaged while drilling.
 The sump should ideally lie in the lowest part of the basement, but unless you have contact with the builder or can hire a professional, finding out the basement gradient can be a difficult task.
 In this case, use rough calculations to figure out the lowest area, and then decide whether that area will have easy access to pipe outlets and power supply.